hurricanehrndz/ansible-fnm/README.md

 fnm_user: "{{ ansible_user | default(lookup('env', 'USER')) }}"
 ```

-The user for whom fnm, node, npm, and node modules will be installed.
-Default is
+The user for whom fnm, node, npm, and node modules will be installed, default is
 `ansible_user`.

 ```yaml